mas-cli/mas/README.md

 </summary>

-If you see the following error, it's probably because you haven't yet gotten/"purchased" the app through the Mac App Store.
+If you see the following error, it's probably because you haven't yet gotten or purchased the app through the Mac App Store.
 See [#46](https://github.com/mas-cli/mas/issues/46#issuecomment-248581233).

 > This redownload is not available for this Apple Account either because it was bought by a different user or the item